What is employers’ liability insurance?

 As an employer, you have responsibilities to protect your employees, which includes a legal requirement to have employers’ liability insurance.

-Employers' liability insurance is designed to protect employers against claims, should an employee injure themselves or become ill as a result of working for them.
+Employers' liability insurance is designed to protect employers against the cost of compensation claims, should an employee injure themselves or become ill as a result of working for them.

 It also applies to former employees who have become ill, as a result of something they did in the workplace, as long as they can prove it was a direct result of their employer's negligence.